tryscer/flock/Book/Flock-Music.md

 The Magnolia House is a two-story detached house, covered with white wood boards and light green roof.
 Vilma and I pass across a series of big windows looking into a busy hotel lobby.
 “So long,” says Vilma.
 “Here’s your friend’s headscarf.
 I really do hope we’ll ‘dance again some night,’ Tim.
 You’re pretty to look at from the stage.”
-	I kiss her goodbye.
-When I turn to get back I see Alice standing by the car, wearing my sunglasses, radiant in this sunshine.
+	I kiss her goodbye. ==When I turn to get back I see Alice standing by the car, wearing my sunglasses, radiant in this sunshine.
 I take slow steps towards her, anxious of what she’ll say.
 What she says is,
 	“You have four hours to change your mind.”
-	With that, she goes right back in the car.
+	With that, she goes right back in the car. ==
+	- [ ] delete this

+## Chapter XXX
 It’s night at the Pomona Pipeworks.
 An elaborate maze of hanging machinery, and the volume tonight is twice as loud, bouncing from speakers into round, metal ovens and breaking like waves on the big, hanging metal pipes.
 It’s like a grotesque cathedral… the band does their Alice number again,

 *(Nobody’s fault\!
 Damn right\!)*